Becoming a life sciences lawyer – the view from Goodwin

 AY: I work with early-stage companies who may not have any lawyers on the payroll (in this capacity, Goodwin serves in a general counsel-like role) and with large, mature corporations (in this capacity, Goodwin serves as an advisor alongside in-house counsel).
 In each case, I see my role not just as a “deal lawyer,” but as a thought partner and strategic ally who can speak to issues life sciences companies may face at any stage of their development.

-HI: I most often work with newly commercial drug and device companies as they navigate the final stages of the FDA approval process and are preparing their commercialization strategy for after they obtain FDA approval.
+HI: I most often work with newly commercial drug and device companies as they navigate the final stages of the FDA approval process and are preparing their market access strategy for after they obtain FDA approval.
 These companies need lawyers like me to provide strategic regulatory advice on how to best set up their business model and support functions to comply with federal and state regulations.
 Strong legal counsel is needed to ensure these companies are appropriately modeling out how various business decision can implicate regulations that could have an impact on the company’s ultimate gross-to-net revenue.

 CA: How does the work differ from more traditional areas of law such as finance?